 So, in the forth month of the PPC campaign we decided to set up a split test to try different headline copy ideas.

 The second landing page was the one with the offer to get on the guest list for the networking event.
-At this time, the client’s networking event was called the St. Catharines Inner Circle Meeting.
+During this time, the client’s networking event was called the St. Catharines Inner Circle Meeting.

 The headline on the landing page mentioned St. Catharines by name, so we had a hunch that maybe our ad traffic was getting confused and thought the networking event was actually taking place in St. Catharines, when it actually took place in Oakville.